umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   </VirtualHost>
   EOF"

 Using the a2ensite command and restarting Apache will load the new configuration file.
+But before this we will remove the existing link from site-enabled directory.

 ::

+  rm /etc/apache2/sites-enabled/000-default
   sudo a2ensite example.yourdomain.com
   sudo service apache2 restart